 Fetal surgeries are performed in our fetal surgery unit, located at Cincinnati Children’s.
-On the day of surgery, you will check in at the Admissions Center on the first floor of Cincinnati Children’s before taking the elevator to the Fetal Care Center.
+On the day of surgery, you will check in at the Admissions Center on the first floor of Cincinnati Children’s before taking the elevator to the Cincinnati Fetal Center.
 Before going to the operating room, you will change into a hospital gown and the nurses will insert an intravenous (IV) catheter.
 You may receive some medicine through the IV to help you relax just before you are taken to the operating room.

 After arriving in the operating room, your anesthesiologist will place your epidural, if you are going to receive one.
 Once the epidural takes effect, you will lie down and surgeons will use monitoring equipment to check on your heart’s electrical activity, your blood pressure and the oxygen levels in your blood.